The estimated total cost of study abroad is dependent on many factors, including:

 - Talk to your financial aid counselor to determine if there is required documentation or if you need to complete promissory notes or additional loan applications.

-- Schedule an appointment with the study abroad coordinator to prepare your Study Abroad Financial Aid form and the budget sheet (excel document).
+- Schedule an appointment with the study abroad coordinator to prepare your study abroad financial aid form and budget sheet using this PDF guide.

 - Affiliate Provider program applicants: bring all program information.

 - Faculty-Led program applicants: schedule this appointment after receiving acceptance into the program.

 - Take completed forms to the Office of Financial Aid and Scholarships for processing.

 - Return your budget sheet to the study abroad coordinator.

 All financial aid recipients, including those enrolled in study abroad courses, are subject to the same Enrollment, Attendance and Withdrawal policy.